mishrarahulranjan/DSandAlgo/README.md

 For any Query, plz send mail to mishra.rahul.ranjan@gmail.com

-**we do not provide any warranties or take responsibility for any damages resulting from the use of this code.**
+**we do not provide any warranty or take responsibility for any damages resulting from the use of this code.**